 The LTSS Trust Act established the Washington Cares Fund in 2019.
 The Washington Cares Fund, also known as Washington Cares and the WA Cares Fund, is a mandatory long-term care insurance benefit for workers.

-Starting in 2022, Washington employees must begin paying premiums for the fund.
-And in 2025, eligible individuals can begin receiving the program’s benefits.
+Starting July 1, 2023, Washington employees must begin paying premiums for the fund.
+And in July 2026, eligible individuals can begin applying to receive the program’s benefits.

 The fund was designed to give workers peace of mind and lift the financial burden of long-term care costs.

 How does it work?

 The WA Cares Fund is entirely employee-funded.
 And most employees must contribute to it.
 Under the new law, Washington workers will pay up to 0.58% of earnings (0.0058).